Visual arts of the Indigenous peoples of the Americas: Southwest

 Southwest architecture includes Cliff dwellings, multi-story settlements carved from living rock; pit houses; and adobe and sandstone pueblos.
 One of the most elaborate and largest ancient settlements is Chaco Canyon in New Mexico, which includes 15 major complexes of sandstone and timber.
 These are connected by a network of roads.
 Construction for the largest of these settlements, Pueblo Bonito, began 1080 years before present.
 Pueblo Bonito contains over 800 rooms.

 Turquoise, jet, and spiny oyster shell have been traditionally used by Ancestral Pueblo for jewelry, and they developed sophisticated inlay techniques centuries ago.

 Around 200 CE the Hohokam culture developed in Arizona.
 They are the ancestors of the Tohono O'odham and Akimel O'odham or Pima tribes.
 The Mimbres, a subgroup of the Mogollon culture, are especially notable for the narrative paintings on their pottery.

 Within the last millennium, Athabaskan peoples emigrated from northern Canada in the southwest.
 These include the Navajo and Apache.
 Sandpainting is an aspect of Navajo healing ceremonies that inspired an art form.
 Navajos learned to weave on upright looms from Pueblos and wove blankets that were eagerly collected by Great Basin and Plains tribes in the 18th and 19th centuries.
 After the introduction of the railroad in the 1880s, imported blankets became plentiful and inexpensive, so Navajo weavers switched to producing rugs for trade.

 In the 1850s, Navajos adopted silversmithing from the Mexicans.
 Atsidi Sani (Old Smith) was the first Navajo silversmith, but he had many students, and the technology quickly spread to surrounding tribes.
 Today thousands of artists produce silver jewelry with turquoise.
 Hopi are renowned for their overlay silver work and cottonwood carvings.
 Zuni artists are admired for their cluster work jewelry, showcasing turquoise designs, as well as their elaborate, pictorial stone inlay in silver.

 Mesoamerica and Central America

 The cultural development of ancient Mesoamerica was generally divided along east and west.
+"Archaeologists have dated human presence in Mesoamerica to possibly as early as 21,000 BCE" (Jeff Wallenfeldt).
 The stable Maya culture was most dominant in the east, especially the Yucatán Peninsula, while in the west more varied developments took place in subregions.
 These included West Mexican (1000–1), Teotihuacan (1–500), Mixtec (1000–1200), and Aztec (1200–1521).

-Central American civilizations generally lived to the regions south of modern-day Mexico, although there was some overlap.
+Central American civilizations generally lived to the regions south of modern-day Mexico, although there was some overlap between the places.